Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

-The tracks from SIDIS events were identified as hadrons using the information from the hadron calorimeters HCAL1 or HCAL2.
-The distribution of track multiplicity in the SIDIS events peaks at four.
-A track was identified as a hadron, if its transverse momentum was larger than 0.05~GeV/$c$, if it is produced in the current fragmentation region as defined by the c.m.\ Feynman variable $x_F\approx z-(E^h_T)^2/(zW^2)>0$, and if it was associated with a cluster in one of the hadron calorimeters with an energy deposit greater than 5~GeV in HCAL1 or greater than 7~GeV in HCAL2.
-All hadrons in each SIDIS event were included into the analysis of asymmetries.
-The total number of hadrons in the data of 2006 after all cuts was $15.6\times 10^6$ compared to $53\times10^6$ in 2002--2004.
-The number of hadrons in 2006, compared to expectations based on the statistics of 2002--2004, was smaller by a factor of about two because ECAL1 was not fully operational in 2006 yet and partially worked as a hadron absorber in front of HCAL1.
+The distribution of track multiplicities per SIDIS candidates peaks at four.
+These tracks include scattered $\mu^\prime$ and hadron candidates.
+For a track to be identified as hadron, it was required that: its transverse momentum was larger than 0.05~GeV/$c$, it was produced in the current fragmentation region, as defined by the c.m.
+Feynman variable $x_F\approx z-(E^h_T)^2/(zW^2)>0$, and it was associated with a cluster in one of the hadron calorimeters HCAL1 or HCAL2 with an energy deposit greater than 5~GeV in HCAL1 or 7~GeV in HCAL2.
+The efficiencies of the calorimetries above these energies are close to 100\%.
+The energy of hadrons extended up to 120 GeV in the former and up to 140 GeV in the latter.
+All hadrons of the SIDIS candidates were included in the analysis of asymmetries.
+For the final selection of the SIDIS events and hadrons, the SIDIS candidates have to pass stability tests, as described in Section 3.3 and in Section 3.4.
+The total number of hadrons in 2006 after afore-mentioned selections is $15.6\times 10^6$ including $8.6\times10^6$ $h^+$ and $7.0\times10^6$ $h^-$.

+To summarise, the SIDIS events and hadrons have been selected from preselected candidates requiring: 140 GeV/c $< p_\mu <$ 180 GeV/c, $Q^2 >$ 1 (GeV/c)$^2$, 0.1 $<y<$ 0.9, 0.01 $<z<$ 1, $p^h_T >$ 0.05, $x_F >$ 0, $E_{HCAL1} >$ 5 GeV, $E_{HCAL2} >$ 7 GeV.
+In order to test the influence of the stronger $p^h_T$ and $z$ kinematic cuts on the ``integrated" azimuthal asymmetries, they were calculated summing up all selected hadrons (see Section 3.6) at variance with Ref. \cite{Alekseev:2010dm}.
+Azimuthal asymmetries as functions of the kinematic variables $x$, $z$ or $p^h_T$ were calculated in a restricted region following Ref. \cite{Alekseev:2010dm}, i.e. summing up hadrons within the intervals given in Table 1 below.
+The number of hadrons within these intervals is reduced by a factor of about two compared to the total number.

+The distributions of selected SIDIS events as a function of $Q^2$ and $y$ and of charged hadrons as a function of $z$ and $p^h_T$ for different data samples are presented in Fig.~\ref{fig2}.